paule999/LMIC-node-gps-tracker-ESP32-RFM95/README.md

 The code makes use of the library [mikalhart/TinyGPSPlus](https://github.com/mikalhart/TinyGPSPlus)

-The code was originally written for the [TTGO T-Beam](https://github.com/LilyGO/TTGO-T-Beam) but has been adapted for any ESP32 & RFM95 Lora Module.
+The code was originally written for the [TTGO T-Beam](https://github.com/LilyGO/TTGO-T-Beam) but has been adapted for any ESP32 & RFM95 Lora Module connected via SPI.

 I changed as less as posible to the original code in ```LMIC-node.h``` and ```LMIC-node.cpp```.
 The additions are mainly between the lines `"USER CODE BEGIN"` and `"USER CODE END"`